mooreniemi/graph-function/README.md

 # these will vary by your system, mine is mac
 brew install Caskroom/cask/xquartz
 brew install gnuplot --with-x11
+# verify you have x11
+xpdyinfo | grep version
 ```

 Now we're set.
 Add this line to your application's Gemfile: